-The immigration lawyers at Richards and Jurusik have decades of combined experience helping Mexican citizens who are seeking the opportunity to work and live in the United States.
+The immigration lawyers at Richards and Jurusik have decades of combined experience helping Mexican citizens to live and work in the US.

 If you are a Mexican looking for representation to work and live in the United States, choose an Immigration Lawyer with specific experience working with Mexicans.
-Mexican citizens enjoy the ability to travel to the United States under the USMCA (NAFTA).
+Mexican citizens can travel to the United States under the USMCA (NAFTA).
 In many cases, Mexican citizens are involved in activities within the United States that require additional Immigration status.

 There are very few immigration law firms that can match our specific experience handling immigration law matters for Mexicans.
 We know how to help Mexicans live and work in the United States.
 If you are Mexican, take advantage of our specific expertise in immigration law for Mexicans.